2006 Gaza–Israel conflict

 Israel's stated objectives in Operation Summer Rains were to suppress the firing of Qassam rockets from Gaza into the western Negev, and to secure the release of Corporal Gilad Shalit, who had been captured by Palestinian militants.
 Shalit was captured amid a background of violence between the IDF and Palestinian militant groups since the Israeli withdrawal from Gaza.
 According to statistics published by the Israeli government, 757 missiles from Gaza hit Israel between the withdrawal and the end of June 2006.
 The IDF had responded with artillery fire and air raids.
 During the operation, the pace of both rocket fire and shelling increased dramatically, and the IDF mounted numerous ground incursions into the Gaza Strip targeting militant groups and their infrastructure, including smuggling tunnels in the Philadelphi Corridor.
 On the first day of the conflict, Israel also bombed the only electrical power plant in the Gaza Strip.

-Hamas sought the release of a large number of Palestinian prisoners held by Israel in exchange for Shilat.
+Hamas sought the release of a large number of Palestinian prisoners held by Israel in exchange for Shalit.
 Publicly, Israel categorically rejected any such offers, but in August it was reported that negotiations were held with Egypt acting as mediator.
-However, the negotiations stranded as Israel wasn't willing to release as many prisoners as Hamas wanted.
+However, the negotiations broke down as Israel was nοt willing to release as many prisoners as Hamas wanted.

 Operation Summer Rains was followed by Operation "Autumn Clouds", launched on November 1.
 When Operation Autumn Clouds ended on 26 November with ceasefire between Hamas and Israel and an Israeli withdrawal, no deal for the release of Shalit had been reached.
 The ceasefire broke down completely amid escalating conflict between Hamas and Fatah in 2007.